Table of Contents

 God and the Gentiles in the Old Testament

 Does God love the Gentiles?
 Yes!
-God showed Himself to all nations by great wonders done through the Jewish people.
+God showed Himself to all nations by great wonders done through His people.
 In this way, the greatest empires (Egyptian, Assyrian, Babylonian, and Medo-Persian) had the opportunity to know God.

 God and the Gentiles in the New Testament